purpleteam-labs/purpleteam-s2-containers/README.md

   <br/><br/>
 </div>

-These containers are started dynamically based on ([_Job_](https://purpleteam-labs.com/doc/definitions/)) input supplied to the purpleteam CLI, specifically the number of `testSession`s you define.
+These containers are started dynamically based on ([_Job_](https://purpleteam-labs.com/doc/definitions/)) input supplied to the _PurpleTeam_ CLI, specifically the number of `appScanner` resource objects you define.

-The following configurations are relevant if you are intending on running the purpleteam back-end in the `local` environment.
+The following configurations are relevant if you are intending on running the _PurpleTeam_ back-end in the `local` environment.
 In the `cloud` this is all done for you.

 Clone this repository.